mavis-wang/FAI_VTON/README.md

 #### Problem with [Smart-Mirror Fashion AI](https://github.com/SJSUMS/SMART-MIRROR-FASHION-AI_SMFAI) (Fitting Room) Project
 Like any other product, AI products can't survive without Product-Market fit.
 I'm skeptical about the valid use case of a Smart Mirror Fitting Room for the following reasons.
-If AI technology does not add additional value to the customer but the risk harms us, we might reconsider repositioning the human-centered AI product.
+If AI technology does not add much value to the customer, we might reconsider repositioning the product to make it human-centered.
 1. High Cost: High cost of the AI technology investment and the devices - 'Smart' Mirror (large touch-screen tablet).
 2. Data Privacy: Privacy concern over the concept of the virtual fitting room.
 4. Shopping behavior: Customer has been changed their shopping pattern from in-store to online.